bellroy/system-actor-model/README.md

   - An Actor can populate an Address
   - Different Actors can populate the same Address
   - An Actor can talk to an Address but there is no guarantee any or all residing Actors will respond.

+## Documentation

+The documentation is hosted on the [Elm package website](https://package.elm-lang.org/packages/tricycle/system-actor-model/latest).

+## Demo

+The example Application can be found in action [here](https://tricycle.github.io/system-actor-model/).

 ## Example Application